 This chapter addresses acquisition, use, security and upkeep of the campus grounds, built facilities and major elements of plant and equipment (excluding laboratory equipment) at the University.
-Policies, rules and procedures for land acquisition and procurement of construction are set out in Chapter 26, Finance & Accounting and in Chapter 28, Procurement, while procedures relating to the allocation of space and use of laboratory equipment are set out in Chapters 19, University Events and 21, Use of University Events and 22, Use of University Events and 22, Use of University Events and 22, <a hre
+Policies, rules and procedures for land acquisition and procurement of construction are set out in Chapter 26, Finance & Accounting and in Chapter 28, Procurement, while procedures relating to the allocation of space and use of laboratory equipment are set out in Chapters 19, University Events and 21, Use University Resources.